covit2019/analysis_codes/README.md

 The created histograms are stored in the above files.

 ### 2.2 Create figures
-To create figures from histograms in the root files.
+To create figures from histograms in the ROOT files.
 Just type

     > python distributions2figures.py

-What this script is just visualizing the histograms.
-So this process is not necessary, just exists for validation.
+This script visualizes the histograms for validating the results.
 Note that the script assumes that the directory with name *fig* exists in the working directory.

 ## <u>3.
 Prepare the input files to calculate copulas</u>
-What is doing in this process is just to calculate the CDF value for all nodes in the neural network for each sample.
+In this step, we calculate the CDF value for all nodes in the neural network for each sample.
-To run the script, first, copy the following files created in the previous steps into the *3.CreateInputForvineCopulib* directory
+To run the script, you need following files in the *3.CreateInputForvineCopulib* directory
 + iris_nn_ouputs.csv
 + dist_all.root
 + dist_y_0.root